pisckipratama/Chattingin/README.md

-# react-chat
+# Chattingin
-Create simple chat application using ReactJS
+Simple Chat APP using MERN Stack and Socket.io